AviroopGhosh/TAS-Forge/documentation/Issues_and_Limitations.md

 T_sync = 0.125; % Synchronization periodicity in seconds
 </pre>

-Note: Reducing the synchronization periodicity (e.g., below 125 ms) may cause synchronization messages to interfere with time-sensitive traffic, potentially leading to frame collisions or scheduling violations.
+**Note:** Reducing the synchronization periodicity (e.g., below 125 ms) may cause synchronization messages to interfere with time-sensitive traffic, potentially leading to frame collisions or scheduling violations.
 Therefore, care should be taken when modifying this parameter.

 ### 🐌 Link Speed:
 In TAS-Forge, all network links are configured by default to operate at 1 Gigabit Ethernet (1 GE).
-This is defined in the generate_network_system.m file using the parameter:
+This is defined in the `generate_network_system` file using the parameter:

 <pre>
 data_rate = 1e9; % Bitrate in bits per second